jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 logind

 : systemd-logind is a daemon that manages user logins and seats in various ways.
-It is an integrated login manager that offers multiseat improvements and replaces ConsoleKit, which is no longer maintained.
+It is an integrated login manager that offers multi-seat improvements and replaces ConsoleKit, which is no longer maintained.
 For X11 display managers the switch to logind requires a minimal amount of porting.
 It was integrated in systemd version 30.

 networkd